Scripting

 @click.command(cls=ConnectedProviderCommand)

-def cli(ecosystem, network):
+def cli(ecosystem, network, provider):

 @click.command(cls=ConnectedProviderCommand)